TurtleEngr/my-utility-scripts/doc/section-count.md

 - **Tmp**

-    This is the top directory where tmp file will be put.
+    This is the top directory where tmp files will be put.

-    Default: /tmp/$USER/SCRIPTNAME/
+    Default: /tmp/$USER/section-count/

     if gpDebug is 0, temp files will usually include the PID.